 Sharing this information with a professional is an important step in making sure you get the right support to keep yourself safe.

 Talking about suicide is difficult, but it is important to get support for yourself at this time.
-To find out more see our Suicide: where to get help page for information on professional support options, and our Self-help for suicidal feelings page for tips on ways you can manage these difficult feelings.
+To find out more see our Get help with professional support page for information on professional support options, and our Help when feeling overwhelmed and suicidal page for tips on ways you can manage these difficult feelings.